sr99622/libonvif/README.md

 libonvif
 ========

-A client side implementation of the ONVIF specification.
+A client side implementation of the ONVIF specification with Python interface.

 Introduction
 ------------